//]]>

 1. Tailor / Dressmaker – This involved making garments complete by sewing by himself/herself individually.
 They are paid to make a whole shirt/dress by themselves.
 They know the pattern making.
 Their clients are individual people who patronized made to measure and made for the exclusive.

-2. Sewer by operation – this process is mostly done in a garments factory that makes bulk production.
+2. Sewer by operation – this process is mostly done in a garment factory that makes bulk production.
 The work process is distributed by an operation.
 Meaning every machine operator has a single operation assigned to them to work on that operation.
-Ex; collar making, collar attachment, placket making /attachment, sleeve making and attachments and so on.
+Ex: collar making, collar attachment, placket making /attachment, sleeve making and attachments, and so on.

-Here I want to elaborate basic and standard sewing operation process on how to sew short sleeve men shirts.
+Here I want to elaborate on the basic and standard sewing operation process on how to sew short sleeve men shirts.
 See image

 How to Sew

-We assumed that the fabric already been cut, top collar and top collar band already fused.
+We assumed that the fabric had already been cut, the top collar and top collar band already fused.

-First, Ensure that the bottom of the collar band remain open, Under collar band will be attached to the right side of the neck and the right side of the collar band will be the closing attached to the wrong side of the body shirt.
+First, ensure that the bottom of the collar band remains open.
+The collar band will be attached to the right side of the neck, and the right side of the collar band will be the closing attached to the wrong side of the body shirt.

 Shirt